mofterdinger/custom-recipe/README.md

 Download latest version from https://repo1.maven.org/maven2/io/moderne/moderne-cli/

-This is an optional step, but allows us to refer to the latest CLI JAR with just mod.
-In git bash add a function to .bashrc with:
+This is an optional step, but allows us to refer to the latest CLI JAR with just `mod`.
+In git bash add a function to `.bashrc` with:

 ```bash
 mod() {